 Montanans love the chance to give a nod to their pioneer ancestors.
 At The Ranch one of our goals is to keep the feeling of a simpler time when technology didn’t play so deeply into our lives.
 Fishing with a hand-tied fly, cross-country skiing and relaxing by a bonfire reminds us that we can make the choice to ease the stress of life, while enjoying the best of the modern world.

-Chef Drage’s recipes give a nod to the fire-grilled, Dutch oven dinners that are commonly used in ranch cuisine.
+Executive Chef Drage’s recipes give a nod to the fire-grilled, Dutch oven dinners that are commonly used in ranch cuisine.
 He also relies on the continued stewardship of the land by Montana and Northwest farmers and ranchers.
 In these days of global commerce they allow us to stock our pantry with 90 percent local ingredients.

 When we host an event, like a wedding, we channel the best of the historic West with a luxury experience.
 These events are inspired by the rustic elegance of local celebrations, with the added benefit of customized details, on-site catering, luxury amenities and exceptional mountain views.
 (Photos by Christian Oth)